Shi Jingtang

-Shi had Shatuo origins and was an important military general for the Later Tang before rebelling in 936.
-He overthrew Li Cunxu of the Later Tang and enlisted the help of the Khitan-ruled Liao state.
+Shi was an ethnic Shatuo and was an important military general for the Later Tang before rebelling in 936.
+He enlisted the help of the Khitan-led Liao dynasty in his struggle against the Later Tang dynasty.
 For this he was called Emperor Taizong of Liao's adopted son (even though he was 10 years older).

 After Shi's rise to power, the Liao would later annex the strategically crucial Sixteen Prefectures and eventually annex the entire Later Jin.
-The rise of the Liao in northern China and Mongolia would shape Chinese politics for the centuries leading up to the Mongol Empire.
+The rise of the Liao in northern China and the Mongolian Plateau would shape Chinese politics for the centuries leading up to the Mongol Empire.